nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes a `Wedding` from WedLinker.
 * `WEDDING_NAME` is case-insensitive.
-* The no contacts should be assigned to the `Wedding` before it is deleted.
+* No contacts should be assigned to the `Wedding` before it is deleted.
 * If there are still contacts assigned, you can use `f/` to force the deletion of the `Wedding`.
 This will unassign all contacts from that `Wedding`.

 ## Task Features